ALL

 Tip: You can put a pillow between the legs of the person in front.

-Tip: The bed supports most of the body weight, but if the partner supports the lifted leg, you get a little more movement without using as much energy
+Tip: The surface you are lying on (like a bed) will support most of the body weight, but if the partner supports the lifted leg, you get a little more movement without using as much energy.

 exertion-on-top.png